shivamchaudhary-r/SmartRoom/README.md

 - Docker

 ## Features
-The user's of this application are teacher and student.
-Features of teacher's are
-1. Can monitor the student's performance prediction.
-2. Can provide the student's parameters and data.
-3. Can see visual representation of student predicted marks.
-4. Can notify student's through email whenever predicted score is low.
-5. Can see a list of weak performing student's in the class

-Features of student's are
+#### Performance Prediction
+At the heart of the project is a machine-learning model that accurately predicts a student's academic performance.
+This model takes into account various factors, including past performance, demographic information, and social and interpersonal relations.
+By doing so, it identifies struggling students and offers early interventions, helping educators support individual students effectively and improve their academic outcomes.

+#### Teacher Features
+- Teachers can monitor student performance predictions, gaining insights into individual and class-wide progress.
+- Teachers can provide student parameters and data to enhance the accuracy of the prediction model.
+- Teachers can view visual representations of predicted scores, making it easier to identify trends and areas for improvement.
+- The system can notify students via email when their predicted scores are low, enabling timely intervention.
+- Teachers can access a list of weak-performing students in their class, helping them target support where it's needed most.
+- Teachers can conduct seamless online classes enhancing the virtual learning experience for both teachers and students.
+- Teachers can take proctored examinations that guarantee the authenticity of each student and maintain a fair testing environment.

+#### Student Features
-1. Can see visual representation of their scores and predicted result
+- Students can view visual representations of their scores and predicted results, helping them track their progress.
-2. Can see a list of top performing student's in the class
+- Students can see a list of the top-performing students in their class, fostering healthy competition and motivation.

 ## Implementation
-- The frontend was implemented using React.js, which allowed for a responsive and user-friendly interface.
-The application can retrieve student data, predictions and display them to the teacher in an easy-to-understand format.
+##### Frontend
+The front end of the application is implemented using React.js, Material UI, and Tailwind.
+These technologies provide a responsive and user-friendly interface.
+It includes a comprehensive dashboard with a sidebar for easy access to various services, analytics graphs for performance tracking, and leaderboards to motivate students to excel.
+This combination of technologies ensures an aesthetically pleasing and highly usable front end.

+#### Backend
-- The backend was built using SpringBoot with dependencies fulfilled by Maven.
-Spring Security ensured secure logins and robust authentication system.
-MongoDB was integrated to handle student data storage.
-It is a medium between frontend and ML Model and fetches the predictions from the machine learning model through an API and stores it in Database.
+The backend is built using SpringBoot, Spring Security, and Maven.
+Spring Security ensures secure logins and a robust authentication system, while Maven simplifies project management and dependency handling.
+MongoDB is integrated to handle student data storage and acts as a medium between the frontend and machine learning model.
+JWT-based authentication and token management enhance data security and user privacy.

-- The model was trained on a dataset that included past performance, demographic, and social data for a group of students.
-The model was able to achieve an accuracy of 94% on the test set, and was able to correctly identify students who were at risk of performance issues.
-The  ML Model is exposed using an API.
+#### Machine Learning
+The machine learning component employs Scikit-learn to train a random forest prediction model.
+This model, achieving an impressive 94% accuracy, plays a critical role in predicting academic performance.
+It is exposed through an API, using FastAPI to make it readily available to the backend, ensuring seamless integration between various components of the application.

 ## Prediction Model Parameter